 What is the Driveway Tour?

-All summer long we perform puppet shows in backyards, front yards, parks, and driveways — bringing communities together with original family-friendly theatre.
+All summer long we perform puppet shows in backyards, front yards, parks throughout the Twin Cities, bringing communities together with original family-friendly theatre.
 Since 2003, the Driveway Tour has reached over 50,000 people in more than 620 neighborhoods.

 "The puppet show helped us re-imagine our public/community space."